-And what more, I had developed an interest for reading non-fiction books.
+And what’s more, I had developed an interest in reading non-fiction books.
 I continued to read more books, as well as re-read some books multiple times (As an example, I’ve re-read Obstacle is the Way several times, and will read it many more times).
 When I participated in the Walk the Dragon course, Swamiji assigned 2-3 books per week.
-I had an easier time reading the books thanks to the reading muscle I had built with my 100-books-a-year experiment.
-And when I learned that Swamiji was and is an avid reader, I was pretty thrilled to know that I had unwittingly embarked upon an activity that is practiced by Swamiji.
+Thanks to the reading muscle I had built with my 100-books-a-year experiment, I had an easier time reading the books.
+And when I learned that Swamiji was and is an avid reader, I was pretty thrilled to know that I had unwittingly embarked upon an activity Swamiji practices.

 What next?
 When I started reading books, my mindfulness quotient was very low.
 I have been building mindfulness gradually, thanks to regular black lotus meditation.
 I plan to read new books, re-read most of the books that made an impact, take copious notes, and take actionable steps in the pursuit of self-transformation.

 And did it help me in re-conditioning myself?
 The answer is a resounding Yes.
 While there is still a long road to travel, I can see that this exercise has made me travel from a less-than-desirable point A in the past to a better point B.